 Slide-in CTAs are similar to pop-ups but less intrusive.
 They typically appear from the corner or bottom of the screen as the user scrolls or after a designated delay.
 Slide-ins can offer content upgrades, newsletter subscriptions, limited-time promotions, or encourage users to engage with specific features.

 They aim to capture attention without interrupting the user’s browsing experience.
-Slide-in CTAs should have a concise and compelling copy, clear value propositions, and an unobtrusive design that doesn’t hinder user navigation.
+Slide-in CTAs should have concise and compelling copy, clear value propositions, and an unobtrusive design that doesn’t hinder user navigation.

 5. Banners